 The Company manages operational risk within the same robust control framework as its other risks.
-One of the cornerstones of the Company's risk management framework is the recruitment and retention of high quality people who are entrusted with appropriate levels of autonomy within the parameters of disciplined risk management practices.
+One of the cornerstones of the Company's risk management framework is the recruitment and retention of high quality people who are entrusted with appropriate levels of authority within the parameters of disciplined risk management practices.
 The Company operates a system of delegated authorities based on expertise and proven performance, and compliance is closely monitored.
 Other controls include effective segregation of duties, access controls and authorisation and reconciliation procedures.

-26. Regulatory capital requirements
+27. Regulatory capital requirements

 As per the Risk Based Capital ("RBC") Framework issued by BNM, the Company is required to assess its capital profile and develop appropriate plans towards developing internal capital target/plans.
-In line with this requirement, management had developed a Capital Management Plan ("CMP") that takes into account the Company's strategic business direction and changing business environment, and adequate processes to monitor and ensure the maintenance of an appropriate level of capital which commensurate with the current risk profile of the Company.
-The Board had approved and adopted the CMP for implementation with effect from 1 January 2009.
+In line with this requirement, management had developed a Capital Management Framework ("CMF") that takes into account the Company's strategic business direction and changing business environment, and adequate processes to monitor and ensure the maintenance of an appropriate level of capital which commensurate with the current risk profile of the Company.
+The Board had approved and adopted the CMF for implementation with effect from 10 August 2018.

-The Risk Management Committee is responsible for the oversight of the Company's capital management.
-All proposals for any deviation from capital targets or capital raising exercise must be approved by the Risk Management Committee prior to recommendation to the Board of Directors for approval and implementation.
+The Risk & Capital Committee is responsible for the oversight of the Company's capital management.
+All proposals for any deviation from capital targets or capital raising exercise must be approved by the Risk & Capital Committee prior to recommendation to the Board of Directors for approval and implementation.

-The capital structure of the company as at 31 December 2018 and 31 December 2017 as prescribed under the RBC Framework is as below:
+The capital structure of the company as at 31 December 2019 and 31 December 2018 as prescribed under the RBC Framework is as below:

-NOTE 2018 RM 2017 RM Eligible Tier 1 Capital Share capital (paid-up) Reserves, including retained earnings 8 108,000,000 91,943,439 108,000,000 70,323,861 199,943,439 178,323,861 Amounts deducted from Capital 11 (5,218,828) (2,816,798) Total Capital Available 194,724,611 175,507,063
+NOTE 2019 RM 2018 RM Eligible Tier 1 Capital Share capital (paid-up) Reserves, including retained earnings 9 108,000,000 94,715,080 108,000,000 91,943,439 Amounts deducted from Capital 12 202,715,080 (5,104,987) 199,943,439 (5,218,828) Total Capital Available 197,610,093 194,724,611